Zim95/grpc_ssl_cert_generator/README.md

     ```
     git clone https://github.com/Zim95/grpc_ssl_cert_generator.git
     ```
-4. Run this `make` command:
+4. First get the image on your local docker:
     ```
+    make builddebug
+    ```
+5. Run this `make` command:
+    ```
     make deploydebug
     ```
-5. Exec into the pod:
+6. Exec into the pod:
     ```
     kubectl exec -it <podname> -n browseterm -- bash
     ```
-6. You can edit the file using `vim` or run the file.
+7. You can edit the file using `vim` or run the file.
     ```
     python generate_certs.py
     ```